 Why do you credit the life change to Jesus and not anything else?
 When Jesus wasn’t in the picture yet, my life’s main focus was getting high on position, power, wealth, fame.
 When I encountered Jesus and learned more through His Word, all those things became secondary because my primary focus was Jesus.
 With following Him comes the desire to build my character, become a better person, better husband, better father.
 If not for Jesus, my outlook would have still been the same as before of pleasing myself.
 My life was like a circus.
 An empty one.
 In my old life, having women gave me the feeling of being accepted and having worth… which was wrong.

-That is telling about the effectivity of womanizing to deliver if after the first dozen, you still did not feel very accepted and worthy.
+That is telling about the effectivity of womanizing to deliver true worth and acceptance if after the first dozen, you still did not feel very accepted and worthy.
 You gained a greater satisfaction with Jesus as your new life focus?
 I wouldn’t say that I got greater satisfaction.
 I would instead say, “I am complete.”
 If I lost something like my business or a loved one— yes, I will grieve but now I understand that I am complete not because of people or things.
 I am complete in Christ.
 When the concept of eternity is clear to you, then you know that your life is just for a season, for a specific purpose.
 When that purpose is done, it’s time for you to go.
 Same as with everybody else.
 So regardless of age, the question is “Why am I here?”
 As long as you’re working towards that purpose, you’re complete.
 It doesn’t matter if you experience poverty or plenty, you’re complete.
 If you’re mistaken with goals, you will continue to feel incomplete.

 How did you reach that understanding?
 My impression of God was just second- or third-hand knowledge.
 The more I got to know the Bible for myself, the more God became personal and real to me.
 I can really hold on to Him and rely on Him to keep changing me for the better.
 I realized that the world as I knew it is just a speck compared to eternity.
 This life is not all there is.
 It’s just a test to see if we would be faithful on the major things that really matter like…where will I go after this life?